 Pages on this site may include embedded content, like YouTube videos, for example.
 Embedded content from other websites behaves in the exact same way as if you visited the other website.

-We use the SSL/HTTPS protocol throughout our site.
+We use the SSL/HTTPS protocol throughout our website.
 This encrypts our user communications with the servers so that personally identifiable information is not captured/hijacked by third parties without authorization.

 In case of a data breach, system administrators will immediately take all required steps to ensure system integrity, will contact affected users and will attempt to reset passwords if needed.